 STO remains the trusted safety function of most servo manufacturers because it can prevent motor shaft rotation from restarting unexpectedly during emergency procedures.
 The only way to reactivate a servo motor after the use of the STO function would be to manually reactive it from the controller after STO is disabled.

-Once STO is enabled, all drive gate pulses are immediately stopped, preventing the drive from feeding torque to the motor.
+Once STO is enabled, A physical disconnect is caused between the servo drive's motor phase terminals and the power devices.
+This immediately stops all gate pulses, preventing the drive from feeding torque to the motor.
 Depending on friction and natural inertia, the motor may coast for a bit before coming to a complete stop.

 - Enables safe working when the machine is being serviced